tnevolin/mm6-skill-emphasis-mod/Readme.md

 |Spear|+100|0|+50|2.2|
 |Mace|+100|0|+50|2.2|

+Axe is being an ultimate weapon of destruction as game intende it to be.
+Axe - Sword is now also a most destructive dual wield combo (see dual wield section for details).

+Other weapons are somewhat weaker but possess some other qualities instead.
+Staff is an ultimate anti magic and complete protection tool.
+Sword is powerful dual wield companion.
+Spear is for physical damage protection.
+Mace is a counter attack tool.
+Dagger is faster and stronger at the beginning but doesn't progress that well with skill.

 ### Mace special abilities

 Mace has a chance to paralize opponent.
 This ability is immediatelly available at normal skill rank.